Oxygen and Equinox by Andrew Gunn

 There seem to be three double-X words that meet the criteria.
 Maxixe was the only one I couldn’t parse: it turned out to be a Brazilian dance and also a variety of a gemstone called Beryl.
-Executrix is the female form of executor, but I suspect like all the -trixs the term is used mainly for gender symmetry.
+Executrix is the female form of executor, but I suspect "executor" is preferred across the board.
 Exotoxin, on the other hand, is arguably guessable if you know a bit about biology: it is therefore the most banal and conversational of the three.

-A similar search for words with two Qs turned up at least two dozen words with the quin- or quinque- prefix, but only one without: equivoque, as in pun, double-meaning or equivocal expression.
+A similar search for words with two Qs turned up at least two dozen words with the quin- or quinque- prefix (you know, from "five"), but only one without: equivoque, as in pun, double-meaning or equivocal expression.
 It’s also a magician’s technique to rob you of your free will.

 Having discovered this exquisite treasure I was tempted to anoint it by discounting all prefixed words, but this would leave exotoxin in an uncertain position.
 In any case, the quin-/quinque- series included garbage like quinquelocular (having five cells), quinquevalve (having five valves) and Quinquagesima (the Sunday before Lent), none of which are recognised by my spell-checker.
 Fuck that shit.

-The only one I like is quinquesyllablic, which means five syllables and is also a word of five syllables: language with a pleasing self-referential design.
+The only one I like is quinquesyllablic, which means five syllables and is also a word of five syllables.
+Nice.

 In summary, the winners are exotoxin and equivoque—which sounds like a double-album by Jean-Michel Jarre.
 Incidentally, if anyone started reading this article hoping for a review of his music, it’s unfairly maligned and the perfect accompaniment to a nocturnal drive through a fluorescence-drenched industrial zone.

-Back home, a further search on the Xs revealed two words that actually contain a triumvirate: hexahydroxycyclohexane is a chemical compound (I thought there would be more of these) but hexakosioihexekontahexaphobia is more useful, being the fear of the number 666.
+Back home and free from distractions like office work, a further search on the Xs revealed two words that actually contain a triumvirate: hexahydroxycyclohexane is a chemical compound (I thought there would be more of these) but hexakosioihexekontahexaphobia is more useful, being the fear of the number 666.

 Those familiar with my slightly obsessive enthusiasm will not be surprised to know that I subsequently set about trying to create a word with two Xs and two Qs.
 This time, prefixes were definitely allowed; and suffixes and compounds and everything else.
 The only rule was that the word had to have an explainable meaning and not just be a blatant invention like exquixique.